DadCooksDinner

 Instructions

 1. Sear the chicken in batches: Season the chicken with 2 teaspoons salt.
-Heat 1 teaspoon of vegetable oil over medium-high heat in the pressure cooker pot until shimmering.
+Heat 1 teaspoon of vegetable oil sautรฉ mode in an Instant Pot or other pressure cooker until shimmering.
+(Use medium-high heat in a stovetop pressure cooker.)
 Brown the chicken in 2 batches, three pieces in each batch.
-(Don’t crowd the pot, or the chicken will steam instead of browning.)
+(Don't crowd the pot, or the chicken will steam instead of browning.)
 Sear the chicken for 4 minutes per side, or until well browned, then remove to a bowl and sear the next batch.
 Once all the chicken is browned, pour off all but 1 tablespoon of the fat in the cooker.
 (The chicken skin will release a lot of oil into the pot.)

-2. Sauté the aromatics: Add the onion, celery, sliced carrots, tomato paste, and thyme to the pot.
-Sprinkle with ½ teaspoon salt.
-Sauté for five minutes, or until the onions are softened.
+2. Sautรฉ the aromatics: Add the onion, celery, sliced carrots, tomato paste, and thyme to the pot.
+Sprinkle with ยฝ teaspoon salt.
+Sautรฉ for five minutes, or until the onions are softened.
 Add the white wine to the pot, bring to a simmer, and scrape the bottom of the pot to loosen any browned bits.
 Simmer the wine until reduced by half - about 3 minutes.

 • Prep Time: 20 minutes